-Chemical peels are an aesthetic procedure where a specific formulation of chemicals is used to treat the skin.
+Chemical peels are a common medical aesthetic procedure where a specific formulation of chemicals is used to treat the skin.
 This procedure is typically done on either your face, hands or neck.
 This chemical solution causes the skin to be exfoliated and eventually “peels” off, hence the name.
 The skin post-treatment is usually smoother and more unblemished than before.

 What are chemical peels usually used to treat?